-In the Commission's view, the Transparency Statement includes TER and is compliant with the CoAG Principles.
+In the Commission's view, the Transparency Statement includes TER and is compliant with the 1994 CoAG pricing principles.

 The TER calculation was included in the Transparency Statement and made available to the Cabinet when making the pricing decision.

 Sufficiency of information: Was the information provided, sufficient to comply with the CoAG principles?